 Crayola Silly Scents come in 12 count pack.
 Each marker has a scent that corresponds to the color.
 She can try to figure out what she smells each time she draws with a color or coordinate colors for a fun mixture.

 Fur Real Friends’ Dragon is a fun take on the toy pet idea.
-He has a water reservoir that blows a cool mist while a red light in his mouth looks like real fire.
+This high quality toy has a water reservoir that blows a cool mist while a red light in his mouth looks like real fire.
 He responds with over 50 different sounds and movements.

 Toys that tap into her desire to be a caregiver are crucial social development toys at this age.
 They encourage empathy and problem-solving.

 Those adorable trolls have the most enviable hair.
 Give her the chance to put those little hands to work and style Poppy’s rainbow-colored hair with this styling station.
 These are great toys for girls that like the idea of a craft kit, but want to concentrate on something specific.

 It comes with nine cute barrettes and mini combs that she can put in Poppy’s hair or wear herself.
-She can spend hours learning to braid, twist, style a ponytail and many other hairstyles.
+She can spend hours of fun learning to braid, twist, style a ponytail and many other hairstyles.
 Once she masters Poppy’s hair, she might be ready to try it on her own.
-The accessories (and more of your own) store conveniently in the base when she’s done playing.
+The accessories, including headbands (and more of your own) store conveniently in the base when she’s done playing.

 This toy is excellent for her sense of expression and unique personality.
 She can dream about what she wants to do with her own hair and see it herself in Poppy’s.
-It might give her the confidence to tackle doing her own hair.
+It might give your young girl the confidence to tackle doing her own hair.